castleXM/xm-labs-zabbix/README.md

     * If you don't know the location of the Zabbix AlertScripts folder, check your Zabbix configuration file.
 3. Open the `xMattersEvent.sh` file in a text editor and update the `IAHOME` value to point to where the Integration Agent is installed.
 3. In the Zabbix AlertScripts folder, execute ``chmod 755 xMattersEvent.sh``

-## Setup Encrypted Password File
-In the Add xMatters API User step above, you created a user called xMatters in Zabbix.
-The Integration Agent will log in as this user when accessing the Zabbix API.
-To encrypt the password for xMatters to use when it logs in, perform the following:
-1. Change directory to &lt;IA_HOME&gt;/bin
-2. Execute ``./iapassword.sh --new <PASSWORD> --file integrationservices/zabbix/.zabbixpasswd``
-    * Replace &lt;PASSWORD&gt; with the password for the xMatters user in Zabbix.
-    * Note that there are two dashes in front of ``new`` and ``file``.

 # Testing
 To test the integration, create a Zabbix event by causing the conditions required to trigger it.
 The associated Action will call xMatters to send notifications.